espressomd/espresso/doc/sphinx/introduction.rst

     [\mathrm{mass}] = [\mathrm{energy}]\frac{[\mathrm{time}]^2}{[\mathrm{length}]^2}.

-By activating the feature MASSES, you can specify particle masses in the chosen unit system.
+By activating the feature MASS, you can specify particle masses in the chosen unit system.

 A special note is due regarding the temperature, which is coupled to the